yegor256/blog/static/pets.md

 {% badge https://camo.githubusercontent.com/21b0e8be23deb3c2743027b82fda3af26c04ebfbb43faf5fc73c01b66607f8bf/687474703a2f2f696d672e71756c6963652e636f6d2f6c6f676f2e737667 140 https://www.qulice.com %}

-[Qulice](https://www.qulice.com) is a aggregate of a few popular and powerful style chekckers for Java, in particular Checkstyle and PMD.
+[Qulice](https://www.qulice.com) is a aggregate of a few popular and powerful style checkers for Java, in particular Checkstyle and PMD.
 Qulice not only makes it easy to use them all in one package, but also extends them with a few dozen rules, which are pretty strong and rather controversial.
 I use Qulice in all Java projects of mine.